 - a.
 General Requirements. - 1.
 Flags shall be of a permanent nature and displayed on flagpoles designed and constructed specifically and exclusively for flag display.
 No flag shall be displayed or attached in any manner to light poles, sign poles, trees, or similar structures or objects. - 2.
 Flagpoles shall be permitted in the front, side, or rear setbacks. - 3.
 Flagpoles shall maintain a minimum setback of ten (10) feet from any property line. - 4.
 Flags shall be displayed in such a manner that no portion of the flag shall project over any property line or contact any structure when fully extended. - 5.
 Flags shall not be roof-mounted. - 6.
 Flags shall be maintained in an orderly fashion and in good condition.
 Tattered or torn flags shall be removed or replaced. - 7.
 Federal, state, and local government agencies are exempt from the provisions of this Section. - 8.
+Flags may be externally illuminated in accordance with the requirements listed in Section 6-315 (Exterior Lighting) and Section 6-307 (Signs).
+Lighting shall be shielded and directed away from public right-of-ways and adjacent properties. - 9.
 For all lots, a maximum of four (4) wall-mounted flags shall be permitted.
-Wallmounted flag poles shall not exceed ten (10) feet in length, and such poles shall not extend above the roofline. - Residential Lots.
+Wallmounted flag poles shall not exceed ten (10) feet in length, and such poles shall not extend above the roofline. - b.
+Approval Process.
+All new freestanding, ground-based flagpoles shall be reviewed and approved administratively via an Appearance Review by the Development Services Department in accordance with Section 5-106 (Appearance Review) or by approval of Elevations in accordance with Section 5-101 (Development Review Procedures).
+A building permit shall be obtained through the Development Services Department prior to the installation or construction of any freestanding, ground-based flagpole.

+- c.
+Residential Lots.
 A maximum of one (1) freestanding, ground-based flagpole shall be permitted per residential lot.
 The height of the flagpole shall not exceed twenty (20) feet.
-The gross surface area of a flag shall not exceed twenty-four (24) square feet in size. - c.
+The gross surface area of a flag shall not exceed twenty-four (24) square feet in size. - d.
 Non-Residential Lots.
 A maximum of three (3) freestanding, ground-based flagpoles shall be permitted per non-residential lot.
 The height of the flagpole shall not exceed thirty-five (35) feet.
 The gross surface area of a flag shall not exceed sixty square (60) square feet in size.